c43721/RglBanScraper/README.md

 ### Usage
-* Create a file in this folders' root named `.env`
+* Create a file in this folders' root named `.env`.
 * Inside that `.env` file, you may include the following:
 ```
-WEBHOOK_LINK - The complete webhook URL for your discord channel
+WEBHOOK_LINK* - The complete webhook URL for your discord channel
-INITIAL_BAN - A bit more tricky, you're going to have to inspect element on the RGL ban page and look for [data-target=#LFT-[NUMBER]].
+INITIAL_BAN* - A bit more tricky, you're going to have to inspect element on the RGL ban page and look for [data-target=#LFT-[NUMBER]].
 This controls the ban to start from.
 MENTION_ROLE - The role ID to mention after every ban
-THRESHHOLD - The threshhold to send a "Ban wave" notification, currently used to help diagnose false-positives.
+THRESHOLD - The threshhold to send a "Ban wave" notification, currently used to help diagnose false-positives.

+* = required
 ```
 * Build the docker image
 ```